pdwaggoner/FastGaussianPuff/README.md

 ### Site geometry
 Currently, we care about two use cases.
 Each of these have smart implementations that are specialized to be fast for each scenario and require different
 1. Regularly gridded rectangular domain.
 Here, we create a 3D rectangular grid and simulate concentrations at each point.
-This is useful for vizualization, among other things.
+This is useful for visualization, among other things.
 2. Sparse points-in-space.
 This is intended for when you only care about a few specific points in the domain (e.g. simulating concentration timeseries for point-in-space sensors).

 ### Time-related parameters